Sabine County DWI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of citizens will decide your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge alone will make the decision.
-The decision of whether to choose a jury trial or a bench trial should be made in consultation with your attorney, as it depends on the specifics of your case and the judge's reputation.
+Jury vs. Bench Trial: In a jury trial, a panel of citizens will hear the evidence and decide whether you are guilty beyond a reasonable doubt.
+In a bench trial, the judge will make that determination.
+The decision to choose a jury trial or a bench trial depends on the specific facts of your case and the advice of your attorney.

-Penalties for DUI in Sabine, TX
+Penalties for DUI in Sabine County, TX

 First Offense